-I have dreamed of going on holiday alone for almost two years, but have always been a little afraid to bite the bullet.
+I have dreamed of jetting off for some solo travel for almost two years but have always been a little afraid to bite the bullet.
+There are so many things to do in Montreal (in the province of Quebec) that it made the perfect choice.

-So I went to Montreal, which I realise is very far away for a first timer, but it turned out to be the ideal location for a lone traveller.
+So I realise Canada is very far away for a first timer, but it turned out to be the ideal location for a lone traveller because there are so many things to do in Montreal.

-Despite being in Quebec, Canada’s French-speaking province, everybody speaks English – albeit at different abilities – which enabled me to feel very much like I was in a foreign land without struggling to get around or to meet people.
+Despite Montrel being in the province of Quebec, Canada’s French-speaking region, everybody speaks English – albeit at different abilities – which enabled me to feel very much like I was in a foreign land without struggling to get around or to meet people.

 After exploring the incredible Hotel Benaventure with its rooftop gardens and swimming pool, the first thing I did was visit the observation deck Au Sommet Place Ville-Marie, 46 floors up, offering an unparalleled view of the island city.